Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Make your online reservation for state park cabins, camping sites and lodges.

 Submit Online Inquiry

 Contact Information by County

 Information / Records Requests

 In 2002, the Iowa Legislature directed the DNR to perform a field study to determine airborne levels of ammonia, hydrogen sulfide, and odor near animal feeding operations.

-The department has established a health based standard for hydrogen sulfide to compare against monitoring data to determine if levels pose a risk to public health.
+The Iowa DNR has established a health based standard for hydrogen sulfide to compare against monitoring data to determine if levels pose a risk to public health.
 If levels measured at separated locations such as homes, public areas, schools, or religious buildings pose health risks, the DNR may develop plans and programs to reduce emissions at animal feeding operations.

-The Iowa Department of Natural Resources Animal Feeding Operations Technical Workgroup, comprised of organizations with working knowledge of agricultural practices and technical expertise, has issued its final report.
+The Iowa DNR Animal Feeding Operations Technical Workgroup, comprised of organizations with working knowledge of agricultural practices and technical expertise, has issued its final report.
 The report includes current technologies that are available now to producers to reduce air emissions from livestock operations.
 Adoption of these "best management practices" by producers will benefit the air quality on the farms themselves, at nearby residences, and overall environment by reducing air emissions.
 In addition, the report includes recommendations on the characterization of air emissions from animal feeding operations and dispersion model that can be used to estimate the concentrations of pollutants near animal feeding operations.